1942–43 Sheboygan Red Skins season

 The Red Skins played their home games at the Sheboygan Municipal Auditorium and Armory.
-For the second time in franchise history (1941), the Red Skins advanced to the NBL Championship.
-They then went on to win their first league title by defeating the Fort Wayne Zollner Pistons, two games to one in a best-of-three series.
+For the second time in franchise history (1941), the Red Skins advanced to the NBL Championship, with Sheboygan sweeping the Oshkosh All-Stars 2-0.
+They then went on to win their first and only NBL championship by defeating the Fort Wayne Zollner Pistons, two games to one in a best-of-three series.
 In the third and deciding game, Ed Dancker made the game-winning shot from the corner with less than five seconds remaining to win the championship.